 (so many whys!)

 Because more satisfied developers build more satisfying software, and that improves your whole business foundation.
-From developers, development, sales, sales-people, marketing, marketers, deliverables, consumers, and so forth into infinity, every faction of your business is affected by the quality of your developers.
+From developers, development, sales, sales-people, marketing, marketers, deliverables, consumers, and so forth into infinity, the quality of your developers affects every faction of your business.

 But treating your dev team awesomely doesn’t necessarily mean bankrupting your company with payroll or sending them on exorbitant Tahitian vacations for a job well done.
 It simply means, give them the tools, the resources, and the reasons to be happy at work.